Gagandeep39/d3-chart-demo/d3_notes/svg.md

 - `const rects = svg.selectAll('rect').data(dataset)` Crates an object with a list of enter(), exit(), group()
 - enter() - Contains a list of all eelemnts that will be created in DOM
 - exit() - COntains elment that must be removed and not needed in DOM (Prviously present rect elements that dont match dataset)
+  - eg. Initially there were 10 elements, after update to data set there ere 4 elements, then exit() wll contain 6 nodes
 - group() - Contains list of all DOM elements currently present inside the selected DOM

 ## Linear Scale